-"THERE is a path," said Holy Writ, "which the vulture's eye has not seen, and which the lion's whelps have not trodden;" and it is that path of holiness into which the ransomed shall be brought, and in which they shall walk.
-It is that which the New Testament calls the narrow way, the strait gate, and the narrow way that leads unto life.
+"THERE is a path," saith Holy Writ, "which the vulture's eye hath not seen, and which the lion's whelps have not trodden;" and it is that path of holiness into which the ransomed shall be brought, and in which they shall walk.
+It is that which the New Testament calls the narrow way-the strait gate, and the narrow way that leadeth unto life.
 Into that narrow path I hope to be able this morning ministerially to enter, and to walk therein.
-How many I shall take with me in this path, how many of you will be able to see, in the light of what is said, that you are brought into this path that leads unto everlasting life, I must leave with the Lord, and to your own consciences; but I do not leave it either with the Lord or with your own consciences carelessly, but prayerfully, because my prayer is not only that those who are brought into that narrow way, that are led by the Spirit of God, may see that the Lord has so dealt with them, but that those who are not brought into that narrow way, that it may become in their hearts and soul as concern to be brought into that only way that leads to everlasting life.
+How many I shall take with me in this path, how many of you will be able to see, in the light of what is said, that you are brought into this path that leadeth unto everlasting life, I must leave with the Lord, and to your own consciences; but I do not leave it either with the Lord or with your own consciences carelessly, but prayerfully, because my prayer is not only that those who are brought into that narrow way that are led by the Spirit of God may see that into that narrow way, that are led by the Spirit of God, may see that the Lord has so dealt with them, but that those who are not brought into that narrow way, that it may become in their hearts and soul as concern to be brought into that only way that leadeth to everlasting life.
 You must ever remember that while the grace of God is essential to our salvation, and the substitution of the Lord Jesus Christ is essential to our salvation, equally essential to our salvation is the work of the Holy Spirit in the heart, for except a man be born of the Spirit of God, he cannot be saved.
 The work of salvation is the work of the Eternal Three.
 And the Lord would not undertake to do what the creature can do, so that there is no department in salvation matters in which the creature can do anything essential toward his own welfare.
-Hence it is that the Lord has undertaken to do all that which is essential to be done, and the happy consequences, as described in the word of God, must follow this wondrous work of the blessed God.
+Hence it is that the Lord hath undertaken to do all that which is essential to be done, and the happy consequences, as described in the word of God, must follow this wondrous work of the blessed God.

 I have, then, this morning in the first place to describe, as carefully as I can, what it is to be in the flesh.
 Secondly, what it is, in contrast to this, to be in the Spirit.
 Thirdly and lastly, the indwelling of the Spirit of God in you.
-"But you are not in the flesh," said the apostle, "but in the Spirit, if so be that the Spirit of God dwell in you."
+"But ye are not in the flesh," saith the apostle, "but in the Spirit, if so be that the Spirit of God dwell in you."
+First, then, I notice what it is to be in the flesh.
+What are we to understand by this?
+To be in the flesh means, first, to be in a state